Contributing to Camel K

 To build the whole project you now need to run:

-This execute a full build of both the Java and Go code.
+This executes a full build of the Go code.
 If you need to build the components separately you can execute:

 make build-operator: to build the operator binary only.